aucad/cge/README.md

 ### Experiment workflow

+A single experiment consists of:

+1. configration, data preprocessing, and setup
-A single experiment consists of (1) preprocessing and setup (2) training a classification model on a choice data set (3) applying an adversarial attack to that model (4) scoring and (5) recording the result.
+2. training a classification model on a choice data set
+3. applying an adversarial attack against the victim model
+4. scoring the adversarial examples, and
+5. recording the result.

+Steps 2-4 are repeated k times, for k-folds of input data.
-A constraint-validation approach can be enabled or disabled during the attack, impacting the validity of the generated adversarial examples.
+In step 3, a constraint-validation approach can be enabled, impacting the validity of the generated adversarial examples.

 <pre>
     ┌───────────────┐     ┌───────────────┐     ┌───────────────┐     ┌───────────────┐